Share your Visual Studio solution in a new Team Services or Team Foundation Server Git repo.

 If you are in a previous version of Visual Studio, create a local Git repo for your project by selecting the Create new Git repository option in the New Project window when you create a new project.

 You can create a local Git repo for an existing solution by right-clicking your project in the Solution Explorer and selecting Add Solution to Source Control.

-Q: How can I see what changes are in a commit before I pull it into my local repo?
+How can I see what changes are in a commit before I pull it into my local branch?